rwth-i6/returnn/docs/tech_overview.rst

 In TensorFlow, that would use the layer class :py:class:`TFNetworkLayer.RecLayer` which will handle the argument `unit`.

-And here a 5 layer bidirectional LSTM network:
+And here is a 5 layer bidirectional LSTM network:

 .. code-block:: python